eunomia-bpf/bpftime/README.md

 ### Comparing with Kernel eBPF Runtime

-- `bpftime` allows you to use `clang` and `libbpf` to build eBPF programs, and run them directly in this runtime.
+- `bpftime` allows you to use `clang` and `libbpf` to build eBPF programs, and run them directly in this runtime, just like normal kernel eBPF.
 We have tested it with a libbpf version in [third_party/libbpf](https://github.com/eunomia-bpf/bpftime/tree/master/third_party/libbpf).
 No specify libbpf or clang version needed.
 - Some kernel helpers and kfuncs may not be available in userspace.
 - It does not support direct access to kernel data structures or functions like `task_struct`.